Criticism of religion: Homosexuals

-Homosexuality is unambiguously condemned in Abrahamic religions where prohibition and execution of those who engage in male homosexual activity are found in the Old Testament of the Bible and in the Quran.
+Homosexuality is generally condemned in Abrahamic religions where prohibition and execution of those who engage in male homosexual activity are found in the Old Testament of the Bible and in the Quran.
 Homosexuals are also condemned in the New Testament several times but without obligatory punishment.
 In the United States, conservative Christian right groups such as the Christian Legal Society and the Alliance Defense Fund have filed numerous lawsuits against public universities, aimed at overturning policies that protect homosexuals from discrimination and hate speech.
 These groups argue that such policies infringe their right to freely exercise religion as guaranteed by the Free Exercise Clause of the First Amendment of the United States Constitution.

 Most secularised Christian countries have legalised homosexual activity and several have legalised same-sex marriage.
 However, not all historically Christian countries have done so such as Russia and Uganda which have introduced discriminatory laws ranging from anti-propaganda laws to corporal punishment.
 Homosexuality is still illegal in most Muslim countries and several of these countries impose the death penalty for homosexual behavior.
 In July 2005, two Iranian men aged sixteen and eighteen were, supposedly, hanged for homosexuality, causing an international outcry.

 They were executed after being convicted by the court of having raped a 13-year-old boy.
 The case attracted international media attention.
 The British lesbian, gay and bisexual group OutRage! alleged that the teenagers were executed for consensual homosexual acts and not rape.